SimpliFly03/MonsterKeyboard/README.md

-## ITE Per-Key RGB Keyboard Control
+## Monster RGB Keyboard Control

-A node.js program to manage the per-key RGB backlight for keyboards on ITE laptops.
-(In particular, mine is an 'ITE 8291')
+A node.js program to manage the per-key RGB backlight for keyboards on Monster laptops.
+(In particular, mine is an 'Monster Abra A5 v14.1')

 Work in progress...